AdithSrinivasan/qts-cross-asset-fx/README.md

 Winter 2026 FINM 33150 Quantitative Trading Strategies — Cross-Asset FX Futures Trading Project

-Research project for the FINM 33150 Quantitative Trading Strategies course, in fulfilment of the MS Financial Mathematics at the University of Chicago.
+Research project for the FINM 33150 Quantitative Trading Strategies course, in fulfillment of the MS Financial Mathematics at the University of Chicago.
 The objective is to study whether lead–lag relationships between **equity and credit markets** can predict **FX futures returns**, and to evaluate tradable strategies under realistic trading assumptions.

 ## Researchers
 - Adith Srinivasan